Green Corridors FAQs

 Waste is currently buried at a net cost to the community.
 Waste upcycled to valuable products lowers waste management costs, creates more local jobs, and provides access and supply to cleaner fuels supported by new hydrogen and battery electric refuelling infrastructure.

-Environmentally greater recycling outcomes to fuels, less waste being buried or burned, and less land disturbances preserves our biodiversity and enables a transition away from fossil fuels leading to lower overall greenhouse gas emissions.
+On an environmental level, the model sees less waste being buried or burned, enables a transition away from fossil fuels leading to lower overall greenhouse gas emissions.

 How are the network of refuelling stations built?